rhoneyager/scatdb/README.md

 For users of previous versions, you might want to take a look at the [CHANGELOG](./changelog.md).

+## Note

+SCATDB will be subsumed into [icedb](https://rhoneyager.github.io/libicedb) in 2018/2019.
+Icedb will feature much more data, from a larger group of collaborators, and will provide a "toolbox" for exploring snow particle shape and radiative properties.
+Unlike with SCATDB, phase functions will be easily accessible (though, if you want some of this data now, just send us an email).

 ## Building and Installing

 [See INSTALL.md](./INSTALL.md).